1inch/limit-order-protocol-utils/README.md

 [LimitOrderPredicateBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-predicate.builder.ts) - to create a predicate for limit order
 [LimitOrderProtocolFacade](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-protocol.facade.ts) - to interact with the protocol on the blockchain

-Ket features of the protocol is extreme flexibility and high gas efficiency that achieved by using following order types.
+Key features of the protocol is extreme flexibility and high gas efficiency that achieved by using following order types.

 ## 1. Limit order